 One policy you legally need to have if you run your own business is employers’ liability insurance if you employ any staff.

 This is required by law and you could be fined £2,500 a day if you operate without it.
 You can also be fined £1,000 if you do not display your employers’ liability certificate or refuse to make it available to inspectors when they ask.

-The policy must provide cover for at least £5million and come from an authorised insurer.
-You can find out more details on GOV.uk.
+The policy must provide cover for at least £5 million and come from an authorised insurer.
+You can find out more on Gov.uk.

-That’s a risk most business owners are not willing to take, especially given that business insurance in comparison is a relatively small cost.
+That’s a risk most business owners are not willing to take, especially given that business insurance is a relatively small cost in comparison.